South Korea Mud Fest and the Best Beaches Around Boryeong

 We spent two months bicycle touring Korea off-the-beaten-path and we loved it.

-Check here if you want to learn some tricks on how to travel South Korea on a budget (less than 10$ per day).
+Check here if you want to learn some tricks on how to travel to South Korea on a budget (less than 10$ per day).

 Daecheon Beach

-Immediately after having set up the tent we see the beautiful small grass spot just beside us, but we’re too lazy to move so we’ll cope with the sand tonight.
+Immediately after having set up the tent, we see the beautiful small grass spot just beside us, but we’re too lazy to move so we’ll cope with the sand tonight.

 So here we are: the famous Mud Festival.
 There are lots of people on the beach and a big stage, in the evening there is a concert of Korean pop music followed by some young rap idols.
 In addition to Korean, there are American soldiers on vacation, characterized by their sobriety.

-Some of them resemble gorillas, keeping on jumping drunk into the water, while the poor lifeguard (that does not put even one foot in the water and is covered like Michael Jackson) tries to stop them…
+Some of them resemble gorillas, keeping on jumping drunk into the water, while the poor lifeguard (who does not put even one foot in the water and is covered like Michael Jackson) tries to stop them…

 boryeong mud fest Daecheon beach